 - the height of the corner fences are restricted to a maximum of 1 metre when built within 9 metres of street alignments

-Please keep in mind that:
+Please remember that:

-- Fence heights (including any trellis or screen) are measured from natural ground level.
+- fence heights (including any trellis or screen) are measured from natural ground level

-- Gates must not swing out over the title boundary or footpath/road reserve.
+- gates must not swing out over the title boundary or footpath/road reserve

-You should also check whether your project involves removing, pruning or carrying out works near a protected tree.
+You should also check if your project involves removing, pruning or carrying out works near a protected tree.

-Council has no involvement in shared fences, any costs relating to shared fences or any disputes relating to shared fences.
+Council has no involvement in shared fences, any costs relating to or disputes over shared fences.

 We can provide your neighbour’s contact details(PDF, 168KB) to talk about these matters.

 We can't get involved in any fencing disputes with neighbours.